 Pure Water Online ordering We are proud to announce an online parts and accessories store for owners of Pure Water products who do not have access to a local dealer or distributor.

+Essentially, the price of distilled water, if you make it at home with a distiller, is about 18 cents a gallon.
 Distillation systems use about 3 kWh of electricity for each gallon of water that is distilled.
-The national average cost of electricity per kWh in the US is 6¢ which means each gallon of distilled water costs about 18¢, a fraction of the cost of buying bottled water!
+The national average cost of electricity per kWh in the US is 6¢ which means the price of each gallon of distilled water is about 18¢, a fraction of the cost of buying bottled water!
 You can find your personal cost per gallon by multiplying 3 times the kWh rate in your area.

 Some articles have been written about distillation systems being unable to remove volatile organics (organic chemicals that have a boiling point lower than water).
 They claim these gases carry over with the steam.
 To ensure this does not happen, Pure Water Brand units are equipped with patented twin volatile gas vents on the condensing coil, which remove virtually all of these contaminants.
 For even further protection, each Pure Water Brandunit is equipped with an activated carbon post-filter to provide you with high quality distilled water with a 99% removal rate of virtually all contaminants.